0xprinc/checks-while-hacks/README.md

 ## General entity
 - `g1` - Will the contract run the same if this entity is removed?
 - `g2` - Will this entity be replaced with some alternative code?
-- `g3` - will this entity be used by the admin to do some exploit(making the protocol apperently centtralised)?
+- `g3` - will this entity be used by the admin to do some exploit(making the protocol apparently centralised)?
 - `g4` - Is the naming consistent with the whole repo?
 - `g5` - Is the entity opening a path for arbitrary interaction with the contract?
 - `g6` - Will the entity make a revert making the transaction revert which can be bad for gas?